KAN/H: Kolmogorov-Arnold Network using Haar-like bases: Experiments

+We first conducted experiments without learning-rate scheduling because the required number of epochs was unknown.

-Although the input domain is rather a part of the task description, we could not find corresponding descriptions in \cite{liu2025kan}.
-We first tried $(0,1)$ for each input dimension but since some Feynman functions diverge to the infinity at some edge of the domain, they were quite difficult to learn to make the test-set RMSE converge to 0.
-We suspect that it difficult for any algorithms that are agnostic about the function shape to learn such functions precisely in the sense of RMSE.
-For this reason, we narrowed the input domain to $(0.1,0.9)$ in order to avoid the infinite points.
+Although the input domain is arguably part of the task description rather than a hyperparameter, we could not find a corresponding description in \cite{liu2025kan}.
+We first tried $(0,1)$ for each input dimension but since some Feynman functions diverge to infinity at some boundaries of the domain, it was difficult to learn them well enough to make the test-set RMSE converge to 0.
+This is because, as long as learning progresses, there are always samples with extremely large values that dominate the RMSE calculation.
+For this reason, we narrowed the input domain to $(0.1,0.9)$ in order to avoid these singular points in this experiment.

-Under these conditions, the results of function approximation for the three categories mentioned above, performed in the environment described in Section \ref{sec:expenv}, are shown in Figure \ref{fig:robustness}.
-Since the parameters were common, the experiments for the three categories could be run simultaneously.
-The time taken for the toy dataset experiment was 11 hours 13 minutes 8 seconds, the time taken for the special functions experiment was 10 hours 29 minutes 50 seconds, and the time taken for the Feynman dataset experiment was 24 hours 23 minutes 0 seconds.
+Under the above conditions, the results are shown in the second column of Table~\ref{tbl:robustness} and Fig.~\ref{fig:robustness}.
+Since parameters were common across experiments, all three categories could be run at one time.
+Computation times were 11h 13m for the toy dataset, 10h 30m for the special functions, and 24h 23m for the Feynman dataset.
 Note that these results were obtained without using a GPU.

-Also note that because II.11.7 and III.17.37 from Feynman datasets are actually the same function and because we are using the same random seeds, the two results exactly overlap.
+Also note that II.11.7 and III.17.37 in the Feynman dataset are the same function.
+Since we use the same random seeds, the two curves overlap exactly.

-From Fig.~\ref{fig:robustness} we observe that all except I.9.18 achieve ${}<10^{-2}$, and still improving, though I.6.2b touched ${}<10^{-2}$ only twice.
-We admit that I.9.18 is slow, but it is still learning.
+From Table~\ref{tbl:robustness}, all functions except I.9.18 achieved RMSE $<10^{-2}$ and continue to improve (I.6.2b achieved this threshold only twice).
+While I.9.18 learns slowly, likely due to problem difficulty, it still shows steady progress.

-We think that the original B-spline KAN does not have such hyper-parameter robustness---we tried to reproduce the results from the original paper\cite{liu2025kan} using its authors' code from GitHub, but experienced difficulties even after ad hoc tuning for each function.
+The original B-spline KAN lacks such hyperparameter robustness.
+We attempted to reproduce the original paper's results using its authors' GitHub code but encountered difficulties despite ad hoc tuning for each function.
+Instabilities such as NaN have been reported not only for the original KAN but also for derived models like Chebyshev KAN \cite{shukla2024FAIR}.
+Thus, the stability of our method is a clear advantage.